bermi/snapdir/docs/adr/0002-manifest-format-freeze.md

 The manifest is the interoperability boundary of snapdir.
 Its exact byte layout, sort order, checksum rules, and the content-addressable directory layout all had to match the Bash oracle so that caches and stores written by either tool remain mutually readable.
-Without an explicit freeze, downstream lanes (stores, catalog, CLI) would build against a moving target.
+Without an explicit freeze, downstream components (stores, catalog, CLI) would build against a moving target.

 ## Decision

-Freeze the manifest format and layout after the core hashing lane landed, exactly as read from the Bash source:
+Freeze the manifest format and layout once the core hashing was in place, exactly as read from the Bash source:

 - **Manifest line:** `PATH_TYPE PERMISSIONS CHECKSUM SIZE PATH`, single-space